makerdiary/python-keyboard/docs/macro.md

 # Macro

-To setup a macro, add a macro to the keymap and define its function.
-For example, use <kbd>Fn</kbd> as No.0 macro:
+To set up a macro, add a macro to the keymap and define its function.
+By default, <kbd>Fn</kbd> is configured as macro number 0:

 ```python
 # code.py